 All securities to be issued in connection with the transactions will be subject to a hold period of 4 months and one day from their date of issuance.

-As of the date of the report, the Company and the optionee were negotiating amending the work exploration amount on the project.
+As of the date of the report, the Company and the optionee were negotiating amending the terms of the agreement.